 Japan is a beautiful place that is commonly known for its large population.
-It is also known for its advanced cities such as Tokyo and Kyoto.
-Apart from the advancements Japan has made, it is also a place that has beautiful scenery which includes green mountains, breathtaking lakes and, a lot more natural beauty.
-If you happen to be in Japan during New Year, you might be wondering what exactly you can do during Japanese New Year.
+It is also known for its advanced cities, such as Tokyo and Kyoto.
+Apart from Japan’s advancements, it is also a place with beautiful scenery, including green mountains, breathtaking lakes and a lot more natural beauty.
+If you happen to be in Japan during the New Year, you might be wondering what exactly you can do during the Japanese New Year.
+Most of the restaurants and other businesses tend to be closed during this time of the year because most people would be at home spending New Year’s.
+People will usually wish each other ‘akemashite-omedetou gozaimasu’ and then participate in various festivals and enjoy dishes like Mochi (rice cake).

-If you are wondering how to be a part of the joyous and jovial Japanese New Year traditions during your holiday then take a look at this list:
+If you are wondering how to be a part of the joyous and jovial Japanese New Year traditions during your holiday, then take a look at this list:

 Image Source

-Must Read: 25 Unbeatably Fun Things To Do In Japan That All Travelers Must Try
+Also Read: Things To Do In Japan

 Looking To Book An International Holiday?